-The UNFCCC COP guidance on the SCCF (annex A) and GEF strategic objectives and pillars use IPCC definitions.
+7 The UNFCCC COP guidance on the SCCF (annex F) and GEF strategic objectives and pillars use IPCC definitions.
 Adaptation is a "process of adjustment to actual or expected climate and its effects.
 In human systems, adaptation seeks to moderate or avoid harm or exploit beneficial opportunities.
 In some natural systems, human intervention may facilitate adjustment to expected climate and its effects."
-Resilience is the "capacity of social, economic and environmental systems to cope with a hazardous event, trend or disturbance, responding or reorganizing in ways that maintain their vital function, identity, and structure, while retaining the capacity for adaptation, learning and transformation" (Annex II Glossary).
+Resilience is the "capacity of social, economic and environmental systems to cope with a hazardous event or trend or disturbance, responding or reorganizing in ways that maintain their essential function, identity, and structure, while also maintaining the capacity for adaptation, learning, and transformation" (IPCC 2018).